nicola-lunghi/TonexOneController/README.md

 - 1.69" LCD board.
 Similar to an Apple Watch, this small board displays the preset name and number
 - "Zero" board with no display, is the smallest and cheapest option
 - "DevKit-C" board with no display
+- "Atom S3R" board with tiny LCD
 ![meet_family](https://github.com/user-attachments/assets/a2f4ad41-d5b8-4b3d-b800-b53b116014e7)

 ## ⭐ Key Features <a name="key_features"></a>
 The supported features vary a little depending on the chosen hardware platform.
 - LCD display with capactive touch screen ("4.3B" model)
-- LCD display ("1.69" model)
+- LCD display ("1.69" model and "Atom S3R" model)
-- Screen displays the name and number of the current preset ("4.3B" and "1.69" models.)
+- Screen displays the name and number of the current preset (all models with displays)
 - The User can select an amplifier or pedal skin and also add descriptive text ("4.3B" model)
 - Use of simple dual footswitches to select next/previous preset (all platforms)
-- Use of 4 buttons to select a preset via a banked system, or directly via binary inputs (all platforms except for the "4.3B")
+- Use of four buttons to select a preset via a banked system, or directly via binary inputs (all platforms except for the "4.3B")
 - Bluetooth Client support.
 Use of the "M-Vave Chocolate" bluetooth Midi footswitch device to switch presets (4 buttons, bank up/down)
 - Other Bluetooth Midi controllers should be also supported, via the "custom name" option.
 Refer to [Web Configuration](WebConfiguration.md)
 - Bluetooth server support.
 Pair your phone/tablet with the controller, and send standard Midi program changes, bridged through to the Tonex One pedal (note Server and Client cannot be used simultaneously)
 - USB host control of the Tonex pedal
 - Wired/Serial Midi support
+- New in V1.06: full control over all Tonex One parameters and effects, via LCD (4.3B only) and Midi (all platforms.)

 ## Hardware Platforms and Wiring <a name="hardware_platforms"></a>
 For more information about the hardware platforms, refer to [Hardware Platforms](HardwarePlatforms.md)